alvineebai/Alvine-kubernetes/README.md

 - **Controller Manager** – Handles tasks like scaling & failures.
 - **etcd** – Stores all cluster data (like a database).

-**Note:** For clusters in the cloud, you also have a **Cloud controller manager** integrates that cloud-specific APIs with the cluster, managing resources like nodes, routes, and load balancers.
+**Note:** For clusters in the cloud, you also have a **Cloud controller manager** that integrates cloud-specific APIs with the cluster, managing resources like nodes, routes, and load balancers.
 ### Worker node (nodes):

-- **Kubelet** – Talks to the master, runs & manages containers.
+- **Kubelet** – Talks to the control plane to run and manage containers.
 - **Container Runtime** – Runs containers (e.g., Docker, containerd).
 - **Kube Proxy** – Manages network communication between containers.